 We slept in Sunday morning, which was wonderful.
 That’s what you should do on vacation.
 We both deserved it.

-We decided we had had enough of city and headed out to the Cape.
 We drove to the southernmost part of Cape Cod National Sea Shore, Nauset Beach.
 It was beautiful, just like White Fish Dunes.
 A little more crowded, but the beach just goes on forever.

 I got to walk along the beach while dad did a postcard watercolor and made a commemorative sand sculpture for James’s 22nd year.
 It had 21 objects in a grid and then one “transitional” crab shell and a sun dial.
 We only had a few hours, but it was worth it.
 The beach is always so regenerative.
 Afterwards we went to the beach clam shack